-- The device MUST NOT set undefined direction, feature, format and rate bits. - If the VIRTIO_SND_PCM_F_CHMAP feature bit is not set, then the device MUST initialize the chmap field with the VIRTIO_SND_PCM_CH_NONE position values.
+- The device MUST NOT set undefined direction, feature, format and rate bits. - The device MUST initialize the reserved field to 0. - If the VIRTIO_SND_PCM_F_CHMAP feature bit is not set, then the device MUST initialize the chmap field with the VIRTIO_SND_PCM_CH_NONE position values.